delta-io/delta/docs/source/delta-spark-connect.md

 ---
-description: Learn about Spark Connect in Delta.
+description: Learn about Delta Connect - Spark Connect in Delta.
 ---

-# Delta Connect (or Delta over Spark Connect)
+# Delta Connect (or Spark Connect in Delta)

 .. note:: This feature is available in preview in <Delta> 4.0 and above.